 Region(s): All of UK

 Empathy Day is a day dedicated to celebrating the importance of empathy and the vital role that books and reading play in helping young people develop key empathy skills.
-Empathy Day 2022 will take place on Thursday 9th June and the theme for this year is ‘Empathy, Our Superpower’.
+It is designed to inspire children and young people to learn more about empathy, build their empathy skills and put them into action to help build a kinder, less divided world.
+Empathy Day 2023 will take place on Thursday 8th June.
+The theme for this year is ‘Mission Empathy’.

-- The Empathy Superpower Challenge – a menu of nine creative, empathy-boosting activities designed to inspire young people to Read.
-Connect.
-Act.
+- Taking part in the Mission Empathy Challenge – a menu of five creative, empathy-boosting activities for young people to complete.

-- Free teacher toolkits for EYFS, Primary and Secondary schools.
+Register to download free teacher toolkits for EYFS, Primary and Secondary.

 Cost: Free with registration.